microsoft/winrtc/patches_for_WebRTC_org/m84/readme.md

 gclient
 ```

 Request the tools to fetch the WebRTC code base.
 The following command will take time.
-Past experience shows that it might take around 1 hour an 10 minutes.
+Past experience shows that it might take around 1 hour and 10 minutes.

 ```shell
 fetch --nohooks webrtc
 ````

 Change to the branch-heads/4147 branch.
 This is the commit that the UWP patches (see below) are based on.
-You can use a different commit but the patches might not apply correctly.

 ```shell
 cd src
 git checkout branch-heads/4147
 ```

 Instruct the tools to bring the bits from all the sub repositories to your dev box.
-This will take awhile.
+This may take a while.

 ```shell
 gclient sync -D -r branch-heads/4147